highcharts/highcharts/samples/readme.md

 and test-specific options get reverted after each test.

-The limitations of the underlying `Chart.update` function applies, so that callback functions are not supported as they can not be reverted.
+The limitations of the underlying `Chart.update` function applies, so that callback functions are not supported as they cannot be reverted.
 Additionally the `Chart.update` function is not wrapped in a template and therefor has to be avoided as well.
 If you need to test with callback functions or multiple updates, test templates are not for you.